adsabs/adsabs.github.io/help/search/_posts/2015-02-09-search-syntax.md

 ### Author Searches

 Synoym expansion also applies to author names, which provide a way to account for changes in a person's name and/or different spellings due to transliterations.
-In addition to this, the default author search in ADS is "greedy" in the sense that it will retun all documents in which an author signature may match the input search string.
+In addition to this, the default author search in ADS is "greedy" in the sense that it will return all documents in which an author signature may match the input search string.
 This allows, for instance, to have an author search for "Huchra, John" to return papers where the author name appears as "Huchra, John" or "Huchra, J."  By prepending the "=" character to the author search one can disable this feature (as well as any additional synonym expansion) and require an exact match on the author name.
 Some examples:

 <table>
   <tbody>